krisleech/wisper/README.md

 This is useful for capturing events published by objects to which you do not have access in a given context.

 Temporary Global Listeners are threadsafe.
+Subscribers will receive only events from publishers on the same thread.

 ## Subscribing to selected events